fairdataihub/SODA-for-SPARC-Docs/docs/upload-dataset/organize-dataset.md

 ## Background

 :::info
-At the moment the upload dataset feature is for users who want to upload their dataset to Pennsieve.
-If you want to conform your dataset with the Sparc Dataset Structure (SDS) without uploading to Pennsieve, please use the Prepare Dataset Step-by-Step feature.
+The Upload Dataset feature is best used by users who already have their data organized according to the Sparc Dataset Structure (SDS).
+For users with unstructured data or those who need assistance in organizing their datasets, we recommend using the Prepare Dataset Step-by-Step feature.
 :::

 All datasets SODA helps curate must follow the top level SPARC folder structure imposed by the